croia/post-messenger/README.md

 await postMessenger.acceptConnections({ origin: iframeSrc });

 const response = await postMessenger.request(postMessenger.types.initializeSomeApp, {
-  // include any data you want but it will need to be JSON serializable:
+  // include any data you'd like but it will need to be JSON serializable:
   someMessage: '1234',
 });